Hong Kong–Taiwan relations: Influence of Hong Kong's 2019 protests on Taiwan's 2020 presidential election

-Xi Jinping, General Secretary of the Chinese Communist Party, expressed in his speech how the two systems policy is the best solution to realizing a “peaceful reunification” of the mainland and Taiwan, just like how Hong Kong, in 1997, and Macau, in 1999, came under PRC control.
+Xi Jinping, General Secretary of the Chinese Communist Party, expressed in his speech how the two systems policy is the best solution to realizing a "peaceful reunification" of the mainland and Taiwan, just like how Hong Kong, in 1997, and Macau, in 1999, came under PRC control.

 In his speech, Xi says that unification will be beneficial to both sides in terms of opening up more opportunities for business, promoting the economy, and preserving peace.
 Xi also stated that China would respect Taiwan's current social system and that the private property, lawful rights and interests of Taiwan, and religious beliefs would be protected so as long as the PRC's development interests and its sovereignty over Taiwan is maintained.

 After witnessing how the PRC handled the protests in Hong Kong as well as hearing Xi's speech, Tsai took a strong stance against the PRC and the unification plan by publicly rejecting the 1992 consensus.
 Tsai also strongly opposed the two systems policy being applied to Taiwan, wishing for the PRC to both recognize Taiwan as an independent country and to respect Taiwan's commitment towards freedom and democracy.
-In previous elections before the 2020 Presidential election, Tsai spoke more cautious about the PRC.
+In previous elections before the 2020 presidential election, Tsai spoke more cautiously about the PRC.
 Once she gained more support from Taiwanese citizens and people overseas however, she spoke more strongly against the PRC while also promoting her idea of an independent Taiwan, resulting in her win in the 2020 presidential election.
 Tsai's win in the election did not stop the PRC's plans to develop a strong and resolved cross-strait relationship with Taiwan.
 It was, however, seen as a booster to the Hong Kong protest by many of the anti-government protesters in Hong Kong.
-After witnessing Taiwan citizens taking part in Tsai's presidential win, some Hong Kong protesters felt envious, saying that they too want the type of Democracy that Taiwan citizens exemplified in the 2020 election.
+After witnessing Taiwan citizens taking part in Tsai's presidential win, some Hong Kong protesters expressed envy, saying that they too want the type of democracy that Taiwan citizens exemplified in the 2020 election.

 Refugee Status

 Article 18 of Taiwan's Laws and Regulations Regarding Hong Kong & Macao Affairs stipulates that "Necessary assistance shall be provided to Hong Kong or Macau Residents whose safety and liberty are immediately threatened for political reasons."
 The vagueness of "necessary assistance" that Taiwan is offering to those fleeing from Hong Kong can only help people who legally enter Taiwan.
 This is because Taiwan's policy regarding Article 18 does not provide a more detailed or precise procedure on how to deal with the situation when it appears.

+Since the onset of the 2019–2020 Hong Kong protests, the question of refugee status has become an increasingly prominent issue in Hong Kong–Taiwan relations.
+Taiwan, which does not possess a formal refugee law, has faced growing calls from civil society and international observers to establish a legal framework to accommodate asylum seekers from Hong Kong.
+While President Tsai Ing-wen and the ruling Democratic Progressive Party (DPP) have expressed public support for the Hong Kong protest movement, concrete policy measures for refugees have been limited.